 You see 10 leads come from those ads, and three convert into customers.
 Your ROI would be 30% since generating one sale took you $3,000.

 This calculation assumes that your CPC equals your average monthly budget for PPC.
 If your CPC isn’t equal to your average monthly PPC budget, simply divide the total number of conversions by your average monthly budget.

 Search Engine Optimization (SEO)

 The Digital Marketing Association recently conducted a study that found that SEO accounts for nearly $3 billion annually in online advertising spending.
-It is one of the most successful digital marketing platforms available as a result.
+As a result, it is one of the most successful digital marketing platforms available.
 Now might be the perfect time to start if you haven’t already begun optimizing for SEO.

 What is SEO?

 Search Engine Optimization (SEO) improves a website’s performance across multiple online platforms, including social media sites, mobile apps, and search engines.
 A well-optimized website will rank better in search results, meaning more people will find your website while searching for what you offer.

 SEO aims to increase visibility and attract visitors to your website.
 Ensure your website loads quickly, has relevant content, and has a responsive design, among other things.
 To evaluate the effectiveness of your website, you can utilize programs like Google Analytics and Screaming Frog.